ThePerfectStrangers/TechnicalDocumentation/README.md

 <a id="raw-url" href="https://raw.githubusercontent.com/ThePerfectStrangers/TechnicalDocumentation/main/Stage%20Diagram/Full%20Band/Stage%20Diagram.drawio.pdf">![Static Badge](https://img.shields.io/badge/PDF-Stage%20Diagram-EC1C24?logo=adobeacrobatreader)
 </a>

-**Note:**  In a situation where the band is not in charge of the PA, the speakers on the left and right sides of the stage should be omitted from consideration.
+**Note:**  In a situation where the band is not in charge of the PA, the PA speakers located Downstage Right and Downstage Left should be omitted from consideration.

 # Input List